-TSTC Harlingen offers five Associate of Science degree programs of study, one Field of Study, the Academic Core Curriculum, 27 Associate of Applied Science degree programs of study, and 23 Certificates of Completion.
+TSTC Harlingen offers five Associate of Science degree programs of study, the Academic Core Curriculum, 27 Associate of Applied Science degree programs of study, and 23 Certificates of Completion.
 Contact information for these programs of study is found on page seven (7) of this handbook.